 I took the easier way out and got a free website migration from TSOHost.
 They moved all of my published posts and drafts to my new blog, including the photos which was a nice surprise!
 It took no longer than a day to complete.

 This for me was the most exciting part of moving to self hosted WordPress.
 I hated the restriction on editing themes on WordPress.com because I always wanted to get in there and edit the HTML.
-I spent days browsing through Etsy to find the perfect theme as I can’t afford a Pipdig one *cries*.
-I eventually found the Sahara theme from PishandPoshDesigns and I’m in love with it!
+I spent days browsing through Etsy to find the perfect theme and I eventually settled on the Sahara theme from PishandPoshDesigns.
 The seller answered any questions I had, and an installation guide was included with the purchase.

-To install this, in your WordPress dashboard go to Appearance > Themes.
+To install your new theme, in your WordPress dashboard go to Appearance > Themes.
 You can then click ‘Add New’ and simply upload your theme to WordPress.
 This took no time at all!
 For my theme I had to install two zip files.
 Customise away!

 That’s pretty much the basics for moving from WordPress.com to self hosted WordPress.
 I hope this post comes in useful if you’re considering doing this!
 Do let me know if you have any questions or would like to see more posts like this.
 Maybe about which Plugins to install?